-Yes, excellent juicy steaks are good protein foods for weight loss.
+Yes, excellent juicy steaks are the right protein foods for weight loss.
 I can hear some of you singing yes right now.
 Yes, I’m telling you that you should channel your inner hungry beast, and eat the meat.

 We’ve all heard of cutting out carbohydrates for weight loss and cutting out fats for it too.
 But what about increasing protein foods for weight loss?

 Are protein foods for weight loss all that important?
 How does protein help you losing weight?
 We’ll answer all that here.
-Therefore, not only can you feel confident eating more meat, but you can also answer back to the next person who tells you-you’re doing it wrong.
+Therefore, not only can you feel confident eating more meat, but you can also reply to the next person who tells you-you’re doing it wrong.

 Check out this post if you are living on a BUDGET.

 The Importance Of Protein

 Out of the three macro-nutrients (carbohydrates, fats, and protein).
 Protein is going to be the most important one.
 Protein is ESSENTIAL to life.
 It not only helps you recover better, but it helps your bones and muscles grow that includes your organ muscles.

 You need it for a healthy immune system.
 Now don’t get me wrong here, I’m not saying that carbohydrates and fats aren’t necessary because they are for optimal health.
 However, if you were in a situation if you were only to eat protein you’d be in much better health, and function a lot better.

 Note: Again, want to state, you should include protein, carbohydrates, and fats in your diet plan as they all are essential.
 But I’m trying to say, that it should be your primary focus.

 When dieting, the absolute last thing you want is to have that anorexic, death camp survivor look, bereft of any muscle, unable to do crazy stuff like defy gravity with a middle finger while lifting the weight and possibly involving a dragon to slayer playing in the background.
 No, You want the opposite.
 YOU WANT TO LOOK GOOD NAKED.